 “… stay true to the Lord.”
 Philippians 4:1a (NLT)

-- First, whenever you see the word “therefore” in the Bible, you want to ask yourself the question, “What’s it there for?”
-Look back to the previous verses.
-In Philippians 3:20-21 Paul says,
+Whenever you see the word “therefore” in the Bible, you want to ask yourself the question, “What’s it there for?”
+Look back to the previous verses in Philippians 3:20-21 where Paul says,

 “But we are citizens of heaven, where the Lord Jesus Christ lives.
 And we are eagerly waiting for Him to return as our Savior.
 He will take our weak mortal bodies and change them into glorious bodies like His own, using the same power with which He will bring everything under His control.”